CX-Box/cxbox-doc/docs/widget/fields/field/pickList/pickList.md

 `PickList` is a component that allows to select a value from Popup list of entities

 !!! tip
-    Use if user needs to open a detailed view of related entities
+    Use if user needs to open a detailed view of related entities.
+Feel free to use this field type for large entities of any size (only one page is loaded in memory)

 ## Basics
 ### How does it look?